rocketbot-cl/EmailGPT/README.md

 1. Add API key
 Add the API key to connect to EmailGPT.
+You have to run this before running other modules

+2. Connect to EmailGPT

-2. Get task list
+3. Get task list
 Returns a list of tasks associated with your account.

-3. Get task information
+4. Get task information
 Returns the information of a task.